Luis Bernardo Honwana: Biography

 Luís Bernardo Honwana was born Luís Augusto Bernardo Manuel in Lourenço Marques (present-day Maputo), Mozambique.
 His parents, Raúl Bernardo Manuel (Honwana) and Naly Jeremias Nhaca, belonged to the Ronga people from Moamba, a town about 55 km north-west of Maputo.

 In 1964, he became a militant with FRELIMO, a front that had the objective to liberate Mozambique from Portuguese colonial rule.
 Due to his political activities he was arrested by the colonial authorities and was incarcerated for three years, from 1964 to 1967.
 In 1970, he went to Portugal and did a law degree at the University of Lisbon.
 For some time, he worked as a journalist.
 In 1975, upon independence, he became Director of the Office of President Samora Machel.
 In 1982, he became the Secretary of State for Culture of Mozambique.
 In 1986, he was appointed Minister of Culture of Mozambique.
 In 1987, he was elected a member of the Executive Council of the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 He served on the Executive Board of UNESCO from 1987 to 1991 and was chairman of UNESCO's Intergovernmental Committee for the World Decade for Culture and Development.
 In 1995, he was appointed director of the newly opened UNESCO office in South Africa.
 Since he retired from the organization in 2002, he has been active in research in the arts, history, and ethno-linguistics.

 In 1991, he founded Fundo Bibliográfico de Língua Portuguesa and later founded Organização Nacional dos Jornalistas de Moçambique (National Organization of Journalists of Mozambique), Associação Moçambicana de Fotografia (Mozambican Photography Association), and Associação dos Escritores Moçambicanos (Mozambican Writers Association).
-He was also the executive director of Fundação para a Conservação da Biodiversidade (BIOFUND, Foundation for the Conservation of Biodiversity).
+He is currently the executive director of Fundação para a Conservação da Biodiversidade (BIOFUND, Foundation for the Conservation of Biodiversity).